Girlguiding London and South East England: 1st Buckingham Palace Company

-The 1st Buckingham Palace Company was formed to allow the then Princess Elizabeth to be a Girl Guide.
+The 1st Buckingham Palace Guide Company was formed to allow the then Princess Elizabeth to be a Girl Guide.
 It met for the first time on 9 June 1937.
-At this meeting, Princess Elizabeth was elected second of the Kingfisher Patrol with Patricia Mountbatten as her Patrol Leader.
-There were twenty Guides, who were children of members of the Royal Household and Palace employees.
+At this meeting, Princess Elizabeth was elected second of the Kingfisher Patrol with Patricia Mountbatten as her patrol leader.
+There were twenty Guides, who were children of members of the royal household and Palace employees.
 They met at a summerhouse in the garden.
 During World War II, the group went into abeyance for a short time, but was re-opened at Windsor in 1942.
-The Captain of the Company was Violet Synge.
+The captain of the Company was Violet Synge.
 A Brownie Pack was also opened at the same time for Princess Margaret.
 It had 14 members.

 The 1st Buckingham Palace Company was reformed in 1959 for Princess Anne.
 It was active until 1963.

 Early Guiding in Sussex

 Mrs A. Martley established a Guide company in Crawley in 1911.
 She also established Guiding in Seaford, with two companies opening in December 1918.
 These were the 1st Seaford and the 1st Blatchington companies.
 1st Seaford was initially led by Martley herself, but by 1920 the Captain was Miss Croft.
 The first Brownie pack in Seaford was established in 1919.